JHU-PL-Lab/www-pl/ocaml/lecture.md

 (* dumb [];; *) (* runtime error here *)
 ```

-Built-in `List.hd` is the same as `dumb` and it is nearly always a **dumb** function, don't use it unless it is 100% obvious that the list is not empty.
+Built-in `List.hd` is the same as `dumb` and it is often a **dumb** function, don't use it unless it is 100% obvious that the list is not empty.

 ### List library functions